coltonbooth/CoreChainDB/docs/root/source/contributing/dev-setup-coding-and-contribution-process/run-dev-network-ansible.md

 $ bash bootstrap.sh --operation install
 ```

-### BigchainDB Setup Configuration(s)
+### corechaindb Setup Configuration(s)
 #### Local Setup
-You can run the Ansible playbook `corechaindb-start.yml` on your local dev machine and set up the BigchainDB node where
+You can run the Ansible playbook `corechaindb-start.yml` on your local dev machine and set up the corechaindb node where
-BigchainDB can be run as a process or inside a Docker container(s) depending on your configuration.
+corechaindb can be run as a process or inside a Docker container(s) depending on your configuration.

 Before, running the playbook locally, you need to update the `hosts` and `stack-config.yml` configuration, which will notify Ansible that we need to run the play locally.

 ##### Update Hosts
-Navigate to `corechaindb/pkg/configuration/hosts` inside the BigchainDB repository.
+Navigate to `corechaindb/pkg/configuration/hosts` inside the corechaindb repository.
 ```text
 $ cd corechaindb/pkg/configuration/hosts
 ```